 It has been noted, for example, that the ringing of a bell causes exactly the same impulses as pressing on the skin with a pin.

-The ear is the organ of hearing
+Ear - organ of hearing

-The outer ear consists of two parts: a skin-covered cartilaginous outgrowth, or auricle, and the external auditory canal leading from the concha to the middle ear.
+The outer ear consists of two parts: a skin-covered cartilaginous outgrowth, or auricle, and the external auditory canal, leading from the concha to the middle ear.

 The middle ear is filled with air and communicates with the nasopharynx through a special Eustachian tube.